wcarc-on/wcarc-site/minutes/minutes202310.md

 Bert (VE2ZAZ) posted a draft version of the September 2023 meeting minutes on the Club website prior to this meeting.
 Moved by him that the minutes be adopted as posted on the website.
 Seconded by Randy (VE3AX).
 The motion was carried.

 ### Treasurer's Report
-- Ray (VE3FN) reported: As of August 31, 2023 we had $2734.18 in our Daily Banking Account.
-We also had a total of $2143.39 in our two term deposits.
+- Ray (VE3FN) reported: As of August 31, 2023 we had $2,734.18 in our Daily Banking Account.
+We also had a total of $2,143.39 in our two term deposits.
 - The Club currently has 24 regular members and 4 life members.

 ### Vice President's Report
 - Our president has had a medical emergency, and is currently on his way to full recovery.
 However he could not host this meeting.
 Consequently, Lawrence (VA3IQ) took over in hosting the meeting.
-- Lawrence asked members who wish to make presentations or who have suggestions of topics for presentations, including commercial product offering to contact him by email.
+- Lawrence asked members who wish to make presentations or who have suggestions of topics for presentations, including commercial product offerings, to contact him by email.

 ### Director's Report
 The director had nothing to report.